 Want to make a Mai Tai more seasonally appropriate?
 Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum such as an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.

-Adding a splash of Giffard crème de cassis liqueur and some Angostura bitters to a Daiquiri made with Bacardi Ocho eight-year-old rum or adding a few barspoons of quince preserves to a Mojito are other ways that Hayden takes the drinks from swimsuit season to sweater weather.
+Adding a splash of Giffard crème de cassis liqueur and some Angostura bitters to a Daiquiri made with Bacardi Ocho eight-year-old rum or adding a few barspoons of quince preserves to a Mojito are ways that Randy Hayden, the bar manager at Nine Mile Station in Atlanta, takes the drinks from swimsuit season to sweater weather.

 “Try making a riff on the Hemingway Daiquiri using some aged rum and allspice to complement the grapefruit,” says Teddy Nixon, the bar manager at Bar Mash in Charleston, South Carolina.
 He also muddles cranberries for a spiced-rum Mojito.